wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/5-customize-workspace.md

 1. You should see the app you added to the remoteapp application group.

    :::image type="content" source="../media/5-remote-desktop-workspace.png" alt-text="Screenshot that shows workspace tab with yes selected.":::

-## How do they see desktop app group ??